Controversial poster launched against naturalisation - SWI swissinfo.ch

 Votes on citizenship are usually highly emotional in Switzerland.
 Three previous proposals to facilitate naturalisations have failed over the past 35 years.

-In a poll ahead of the vote, three out of four respondents in the poll said they would approve the constitutional amendment.
+In a poll ahead of February's vote, three out of four respondents said they would approve the constitutional amendment.

 swissinfo.ch/jd